fairagro/knowledgebase/docs/rdm/core_metadata_specification.en.md

 	A(["Dataset"]) --"@type"-->B(["Schema.org: Dataset"])
 	A(["Dataset"])--"about"-->C(["Core Entity"])
 	C(["Core Entity x"]) --"@type"-->D(["Schema.org / Bioschemas type"])
-	C(["Core Entity x"]) --"additionalType"-->E(["Type from external vocabulary"]) C(["Core Entity x"]) --"additionalProperty"-->G([" "])
+	C(["Core Entity x"]) --"additionalType"-->E(["Concept from external terminology"]) C(["Core Entity x"]) --"additionalProperty"-->G([" "])
 	G([" "])--"@type"-->H(["Schema.org: PropertyValue"])
 	G([" "])--... -->I(["..."])
 ```
 **Figure 2:** General structure of domain specific metadata in a Dataset metadata instance in Agrischemas.

-- For each property constructed via [additionalProperty](https://schema.org/additionalProperty), following properties are possibily used, to define it:
+- For each property constructed via [additionalProperty](https://schema.org/additionalProperty), following properties are possibly used to define it:
 	- [name](https://schema.org/name): The name of the property.
 	- [description](https://schema.org/description): A description or definition of the property.
 This can be cited from terminologies or other semantic resources.
 	- [propertyID](https://schema.org/propertyID): A reference to a semantic concept, e.g. a terminology class or property, that represents the property.